oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 - RAG automatically performs multi-step planning
 - RAG removes the need to inspect retrieved context
 * RAG is mainly retrieval, prompt assembly, and an LLM call
-> The raw version makes the moving parts visible, which helps learners understand what a framework simplifies later.
+> The raw version makes the moving parts visible, which helps you to understand what a framework simplifies later.

 Q: What is the key tradeoff of a LLM-driven workflow?
 * It is predictable and auditable, but less adaptive than an agent